Saturday, June 1, 2024

 French, 17th Century

-Clamecy, Musee d'Art et d'Histoire Romain Rolland
+Clamecy, Musée d'Art et d'Histoire Romain Rolland

-Anthony Van Dyck, Saint Anthony and the Mule
++Anthony Van Dyck, Saint Anthony and the Mule

-Flemish, 1627-1630
+Flemish, c.
+1627-1630

-Lille, Palais des Beaux-Arts
+Lille, Palais des Beaux-Art

-Joseph Heintz the Younger, Miracle of the Mule
++Joseph Heintz the Younger, Miracle of the Mule

 Swiss, c.1650